sevenseasofbri/tp/docs/UserGuide.md

     * `v` represents a voltage source
 * The `VALUE` can be an integer of a float, of which the units depends on the component set.

-The following diagram is an example of when the `set r 500` command is used in any circuit template:
+The image below shows an example of using the command `set r 500` on the template shown.

 ![SetCircuit](diagrams/SetCircuitLabel.png)